 When my father-in-law asked me to be the General Manager of Onex, the business was in a disarray.
 Employees were pitted against one another fighting for survival with a “not my job” attitude.
 They were frustrated and scared.
 The previous CFO had an autocratic management style leading people through fear and intimidation.
 We were no longer the “family” company we had been for almost 50 years

 If someone has ever betrayed your trust, you know how hard it is to repair.
 So, I was taking on a team who did not know me and a business that was in dire straits.
 What skills did I have to turn this ship around quickly?
-Every time I was faced with a difficult situation I knew I had to be positive and fearless so I wore a bracelet with Robert Frost’s famous line to help me stay cool, calm and collected.
+Every time I was faced with a difficult situation I knew I had to be positive and fearless so I wore a bracelet with Robert Frost’s famous line detailing how he took the road less traveled to help me stay cool, calm and collected.

 Boy did I take the road less traveled!
 You see, my education was in engineering not in business management.
 I had no idea what the business books would have told me about turning around a failing business.
 However, engineering school had taught how to find solutions to problems…engineering taught me how to think.